Skip to content

 They are one of the best-kept secrets in strengthening and stabilizing the hips, resulting in greater mobility and strength.
 Incorporating this simple exercise into your regular fitness routine is easy, and the benefits are endless.

-You'll help increase balance and flexibility and reduce any existing pain or discomfort.
+You'll help increase balance and flexibility and reduce pain or discomfort.
 Seated Hip Internal Rotation makes for a powerful addition to your fitness regimen.
-Here’s how to do it:

 2. Squatting Internal Rotations

-Isolating the lower body muscles to perform this exercise means you can maximize the strength and stability you have in your hips and legs.
+Isolating the lower body muscles to perform this exercise means maximizing your strength and stability in your hips and legs.
 Squatting internal rotations help build more strength and increase your range of motion and balance while ensuring you stay in peak condition for the next training session.

 • Start with a deep squat with your hands gripped in front of you.

-• Use your left leg to push yourself slightly upwards and towards the left side.
+• Use your left leg to push yourself slightly upwards towards the left side.

-• Then, as your right leg falls towards the ground, your right thigh should rotate inward in your hip socket.
+• Then, as your right leg falls towards the earth, your hip socket should twist your right thigh inward.
 Pause and then resume your squat.

-• Push yourself up and to the right side using your right leg.
-Let your left leg fall towards the ground to form a left hip internal rotation this time.
-Pause and do the movement again on the right.
+• Using your right leg, raise yourself up and to the right.
+Let your left leg fall towards the ground to form a left hip internal rotation.
+Pause and repeat the movement on the opposite side.

 • Repeat and do 5 to 10 times.